barfieldjr/fortknock/README.md

 ## Overview

-FortKnock is a machine learning project that uses the YOLOv5 object detection model to identify if a player has been knocked down in the game Fortnite.
+Fortknock is a machine learning project that uses the YOLOv5 object detection model to identify if a player has been knocked down in the game Fortnite.
 This model is designed to run fast inference with high throughput.

 ## Repository Structure